 Knowing your own Money Mindset isn’t only helpful to individuals.
 When professionals know both their own and their clients’ mindsets, it can make it easier to build long-lasting relationships and help clients reach their financial goals.
 Above, the Money Mindsets are listed in order of most controlling (The Brick Wall) to least controlling (The Optimist).
 Professionals may find it more challenging to work with clients who are far apart from their own mindset.
 It’s not impossible, of course, but opposite mindsets can make establishing an impactful client relationship more difficult.
 Spouses and partners may also find it more challenging to collaborate and cooperate on personal finance matters if their other half is on the other end of the control scale from them.

 It can be a challenge to figure out how to help your clients manage their Money Mindset to make the most of the advice you provide.
-For practical strategies to support your clients in making meaningful financial change no matter their Money Mindset, join us for our upcoming webinar: Understanding your client’s Money Mindset.
+For practical strategies to support your clients in making meaningful financial change no matter their Money Mindset, watch our webinar: Understanding your client’s Money Mindset.

 Free eBook available!

 Did you download the Money Mindset eBook when you completed the quiz?
 If not, take the quiz again, and click the Get the eBook button at the bottom of your result screen.
 Follow the instructions to download the eBook.

 CacheFlo is a financial education company that builds eLearning and tools to help financial professionals and individuals make behaviour-based changes, which allows them to get more life from their money.
 We want to make it easier for people to predict the impact of their financial choices before they make them.